 In 1897, Emile Berliner founded The Gramophone Company, which manufactured the first sound recordings on discs.
 The company dominated pop and classical charts alongside another London record company – The Columbia Phonograph Company.

-The 1960’s to the 1990’s was the heyday of labels and the music industry – and things looked promising for EMI.
-Their record breaking artists and unprecedented parties made the future look bright.
+The 1960s to the 1990s was the heyday of labels and the music industry – and things looked promising for EMI.
+Their record-breaking artists and unprecedented parties made the future look bright.
 EMI instantly positioned itself as an internationally focused company.
-The company operated across Europe, Russia, Middle West, Australia, China, India and parts of Africa, selling nearly four million records a year.
+The company operated across Europe, Russia, the Middle West, Australia, China, India and parts of Africa, selling nearly four million records a year.

 During the first decades of activity, the company’s roster included Italian tenor Enrico Caruso, Adelina Patti, British composer Sir Edward Elgar, and recordings by the Berlin Philharmonic and Vienna Philharmonic Orchestras.

-Acquisition of US record label Liberty/United Artists in 1979 meant that EMI owned iconic jazz label ‘Blue Note’.
+The acquisition of US record label Liberty/United Artists in 1979 meant that EMI owned the iconic jazz label ‘Blue Note’.
 This had titans of the genre such as Miles Davis and Thelonious Monk among its roster.
 Other EMI recordings of the century include:

-EMI were smothered to death by Terra Firma, and felt the blow of the CEO Guy Hands (and later, Citigroup’s) inability to help.
+EMI was smothered to death by Terra Firma and felt the blow of the CEO Guy Hands (and later, Citigroup’s) inability to help.
 Things weren’t looking good, as EMI also lost some of its biggest artists to competitors.

 Universal Music Group was intended to be the new owner of EMI’s recording operations.
 However, Universal Music Group were forced to comply with European Commission’s specific regulations.
 They divested V2 Records, Parlophone Records, Sanctuary Records, Chrysalis Records, Mute Records, EMI Classics, Virgin Classics, Vivendi Visual Entertainment, the 2CD Originals Series and EMI’s regional European labels.
 During this, they retained the Beatles’ library and Robbie Williams’ Chrysalis recordings.